 - 1 pound striped bass fillet, skinned and cut into 1 1/2-inch pieces

-To prepare the pesto and florets: In a large pot of boiling water, cook the broccoli rabe until tender, about 2 minutes.
+For the Pesto and Florets: In a large pot of boiling water, cook broccoli rabe until tender, about 2 minutes.
 Drain and cool.
-Cut off all the florets and reserve.
-Chop the stems and leaves and transfer to a food processor.
-Add the pine nuts, garlic, capers, and lemon zest and process to coarsely chop.
-Add the cheese and all the olive oil and puree.
+Cut off all florets and reserve.
+Chop stems and leaves and transfer to a food processor.
+Add pine nuts, garlic, capers, and lemon zest and process to coarsely chop.
+Add cheese and all olive oil and purée.
 Season with salt and pepper.

-To prepare the chowder: In a large pot, heat the olive oil.
-Add the leeks and cook over medium-low heat, stirring a few times, until softened, about 7 minutes.
-Add the cayenne and cook for about 20 seconds.
-Add the tomatoes, potatoes, stock, and 1 cup water and bring to a boil.
-Partially cover and simmer over medium-low heat until the potatoes are tender, about 10 minutes.
-Add the cream and striped bass and simmer until the fish is just cooked, about 3 minutes.
-Remove from the heat and add the reserved broccoli rabe florets.
+For the Chowder: In a large pot, heat olive oil.
+Add leeks and cook over medium-low heat, stirring a few times, until softened, about 7 minutes.
+Add cayenne and cook for about 20 seconds.
+Add tomatoes, potatoes, stock, and 1 cup water and bring to a boil.
+Partially cover and simmer over medium-low heat until potatoes are tender, about 10 minutes.
+Add cream and striped bass and simmer until fish is just cooked, about 3 minutes.
+Remove from the heat and add reserved broccoli rabe florets.

-Ladle the chowder into bowls and pass the pesto at the table to stir in.
+Ladle chowder into bowls and pass pesto at the table to stir in.